metalsartigan/pydf1/README.md

 # pydf1

-See src folder for usage instructions.
+See src folder for usage instructions and license.

 ### Build and release
 Make sure the `setup.py` file is up to date with at least the current version.